-The third cranial nerve controls movement of four eye muscles that move the eye in, up, down and torsion.
-The third cranial nerve also controls constriction of the pupil, the eyelid and the ability of the eye to “focus” or accommodate and upper eyelid position.
-A complete third nerve palsy causes a totally closed eyelid and a down and out deviation of the eye.
-The eye cannot move in or up and the pupil is typically enlarged and does not react normally to light.
-A partial third nerve palsy affects to varying degrees any of the functions controlled by the third cranial nerve.
+The third cranial nerve controls the movement of four of the six eye muscles.
+These muscles move the eye inward, up and down, and they rotate the eye.
+The third cranial nerve also controls constriction of the pupil, the positioning of the upper eyelid, and the ability of the eye to focus.
+A complete third nerve palsy causes a totally closed eyelid and misaiming of the eye outward and downward.
+The eye cannot move inward or up, and the pupil is typically enlarged and does not react normally to light.
+A partial third nerve palsy affects, to varying degrees, any of the functions controlled by the third cranial nerve.

-People over 10 years of age with third nerve palsy.usually have double vision due to misalignment of the eyes.
+People over 10 years of age with third nerve palsy usually have double vision (diplopia) due to misalignment of the eyes.
 If a droopy eyelid (ptosis) covers the pupil, diplopia may not be noticeable.
-Ptosis of the eyelid or an enlarged pupil may be the first sign of a third nerve palsy Young children usually do not complain of double vision.
-Figure 1 demonstrates the droopy eyelid.
-Figure 2 demonstrates outward position of the eye underneath the droopy eyelid signifying the palsy.
+Ptosis of the eyelid or an enlarged pupil may be the first sign of a third nerve palsy.
+Young children usually do not complain of double vision.
+Figure 2 demonstrates the droopy eyelid.
+Figure 1 demonstrates outward position of the eye underneath the droopy eyelid signifying the palsy.

-Unfortunately, there is no treatment to re-establish function of the weak nerve other than the body’s own healing.
-Relief of pressure on the third nerve from a tumor or blood vessel (aneurysm) with surgery may improve third nerve palsy.
+Unfortunately, there is no treatment to reestablish function of the weak nerve other than the body’s own healing.
+Relief of pressure on the third nerve from a tumor or blood vessel (aneurysm) with surgery may improve the third nerve palsy.

 The ophthalmologist will usually wait at least 6 months after onset for possible spontaneous improvement.
 During this observation period, patching one eye can alleviate double vision.
 Prism spectacles may relieve diplopia for some.
-If the palsy is present after 6 months, eye muscle surgery can be performed to realign the eyesin straight ahead gaze.
-The more severe the third nerve palsy, the more difficult it is to re-establish eye movements and an area of single binocular vision, The remaining diplopia can be quite bothersome.
-Surgery can be performed to raise the eyelid in selected cases.
+If the palsy is present after 6 months, eye muscle surgery can be performed to realign the eyes so that the eyes arestraight when the patient is looking straight ahead.
+The more severe the third nerve palsy, the more difficult it is to reestablish eye movements and single vision when the patient is attempting to use both eyes together.
+The remainingdiplopia can be quite bothersome.
+Surgery also can be performed to raise the eyelid in selected cases.